pve/foobotapi/txt/rights.md

 We store the secrets and configuration in a file (object) called `foobotsecrets.json` in Google Cloud Storage.
 This object will not be publicly accessible.

-In an environment variable we'll tell the deployed function what the location of the configuration file is.
+In an environment variable, we'll tell the deployed function what the location of the configuration file is.
 Only the executing function should have read access to its contents.
 We do this by giving it a role that allows it to access the secrets file.
 The code in [settings.py](app/settings.py) looks like this: